Karthus Build Guide by Aqua Dragon

 Your votes and comments encourage our guide authors to continue

 creating helpful guides for the League of Legends community.

 +6 Attack Damage or +10 Ability Power, Adaptive and +15-135 Health (at levels 1-18)

 Hi!
 I’m Aqua Dragon.
-I was Diamond in Seasons 5 + 6, and I play Tank Karthus.
+I've been in Diamond for multiple seasons and I play Tank Karthus.

 I also play:

 I also take people's suggested playstyles, optimize them, and then make guides on them!

 Want to to discuss or watch this build?

 - No inherent health sustain

 What is Tank Karthus?